paulyang0125/bbs-crawler-utility/README.md

   run bbs_crawler_public.py with fetch_page plus the designated end of index number like the following - iterate from index 1 to index 6
   $python bbs_crawler_public.py -c fetch_page car 6

+  if you do not install python and use Windows OS, use bbs_crawler_public.exe instead of bbs_crawler_public.py to run the    examples above